 “That is not the reason,” he protested.
 “Our daughter has a gift that it is our duty to nurture.”
 Then his tone became irritable.
 “But there is nothing wrong with economizing.
 You don’t care for it because it is not your responsibility to ensure the wellbeing of this household.
 But you know as well as I do that salt prices have been falling for the past four years, and we are not earning as much from the Alzey mine as we used to.
 Meanwhile, the costs of educating Hugo at Mainz are higher than I expected, and the girls will reach marriageable age next year . . .”

 The draft was making my feet cold, so I crept back to bed to take comfort from the warmth of my siblings’ sleeping bodies.
 Roric turned over, and Clementia murmured softly in a dream; then all was silent again.
 After a while, the light in the bedchamber went out, and I lay in the dark listening to the screeching of mice in the rushes.
 Normally this familiar sound would have put me to sleep, but not now.
 My head was filled with too many thoughts.

-The Abbey of St. Disibod would be no royal court, of course, but still I imagined it full of pilgrims and visitors, certainly more populous than the sleepy valley of Bermersheim, with its ancient house and a cluster of peasant cottages hugging the small parish church.
+The Abbey of St. Disibod would be no royal court, of course, but still I imagined it full of pilgrims and visitors, certainly busier than the sleepy valley of Bermersheim with its ancient house and cluster of peasant cottages hugging the small parish church.
 When considered that way, the prospect of moving to St. Disibod was quite intriguing, in fact.